“He is exceedingly bright and thinks outside the box.”

 There are overlaps in all areas of Elliot’s work.
 He has represented prisons, police and doctors in inquests.
 He has defended in the full range of police civil actions and prisons in respect of assaults and categorisation decisions.
 The police work has included advising on warrants and police pensions.
 Elliot has acted in cases and advised the College of Policing on police powers involving persons with mental incapacity.
 He has further advised PCCs on their statutory powers, election offences and obligations and competitive tendering.

 Elliot has acted in large whistleblowing and discrimination claims.
 Some have involved complicated considerations of disabilities and, as a result, potentially vulnerable claimants.

 Elliot is Direct Access accredited.

 cases & work of note

-- R (on the application of Williams) v Police Appeals Tribunal EWHC 2708 (Admin) – mitigation in disciplinary procedures.
+- R (Williams) v Police Appeals Tribunal EWHC 2708 (Admin) – mitigation in disciplinary procedures.

 - LL v Lord Chancellor EWHC 3273 (QB) – unlawful detention arising from judicial error.

 - Sweeney v Westminster Magistrates’ Court EWHC 2068 (Admin); Crim LR 158 – search warrants.